pwittrock/kubebuilder-workshop/README.md

 ## Implement the MongoDB Controller

-- quickly skim the [blogpost on running MongoDB as a StatefulSet on Kubernetes](https://kubernetes.io/blog/2017/01/running-mongodb-on-kubernetes-with-statefulsets/)
+- quickly skim the [blogpost on running MongoDB as a StatefulSet on Kubernetes](https://kubernetes.io/blog/2017/01/running-mongodb-on-kubernetes-with-statefulsets/) for background information - don't use the actual StatefulSet and Service, we will do something different.
 - edit `pkg/controller/mongodb/mongodb_controller.go`
 - remove the Deployment creation code
 - replace with StatefulSet and Service creation code